Gikonyo-Otieno/project-paperclip/README.md

 # Movies
 This module serves to display movie cards.
 It shows movies that are now showing in cinemas.
 Currently its data is found in the 'PricingCardData.js' component but I plan on building an API for them.

+# Airline
+This module displays available airline tickets.
+The  data is found in the 'AirlineCardData.js' component.
+However plans are in place to overhaul the component to give better functionality and ability to search for flights.